top of page

 The Monday After I Skipped Grounding

-I had to go away for the weekend.
+I went away for the weekend.
 No mat.
 No grounding.
 Just regular life.

 Not a thought.
 Not a checklist item.
 A pull.

-I’m not going to pretend something dramatic happened—but I did notice a shift.
-A bit less tension.
-A little more calm.
+Nothing dramatic happened—but I did notice a shift.
+Less tension.
+A bit more calm.
 I wasn’t buzzing with thoughts the same way I had been all day.
 Just… more settled.

 So...
 Does Grounding Actually Work?

 If you’re looking for a dramatic testimonial, I don’t have one.
-Grounding didn’t solve all my problems.
-It didn’t erase my stress or fix my sleep overnight.
+Grounding didn’t erase my stress or fix my sleep overnight.

 But here’s what I can say: I feel better when I ground.
 More settled.
 Less wired.
 More me.